syshen/node-cloudwatch/README.markdown

 # node-cloudwatch

-This is an AWS CloudWatch client for Node.js.
-For a real use-case, see [node-monitor](https://github.com/franklovecchio/node-monitor).
+A CloudWatch client written in Node.js.

+This forks from franklovecchio's node-cloudwatch (https://github.com/franklovecchio/node-cloudwatch), but update for EC2 regions support.

 ### Pre-Reqs